00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 ### Interaction with the smart contracts

-We will create an NFT contract to represent the collection of EAs.
-Each EA will be an NFT.

-EA NFT can be minted by TBD (protocol owner vs. end user).
-Each EA NFT will have a status (Developer vs. Production) that will be displayed.
-We will disable all functions related to the transfer so that people cannot obtain EA status through transfers.
+EvaluationAgentNFT contract is created to represent the collection of EAs on Huma protocol.
+Each EA will be represented by an NFT.
+All the transfer functions of the NFT have been disabled so that people cannot obtain EA status through transfers.

+Each EA NFT will have a status (Developer vs. Production).
+Only EA approved to serving in production, can be selected by the pool owners to serve production pools.
+The status will be displayed very visibly on the NFT.

+The developer can mint an EANFT to start the development process.

 The wallet address of the EA NFT owner will be the only wallet that can receive EA rewards.
 The EA NFT tokenid will be the EA identifier used in our system.

 When pool owner decides which EA to use, BasePool.setEvaluationAgent(address eaAddress, uint256 tokenId) will be called to register EA wallet and EA tokenid.

-Because we only support hosted EA, a Huma service account _eaServiceAccount_ will be used to call the pool contracts to approve credit lines. \_eaServiceAccount \_and the EA NFT contract address will be stored in HumaConfig.
-BasePool.getPoolSummary() will also be updated to return the EA ID for the pool as well.

-We debated whether to use the same service account for Payment Detection Service.
-We decided to use two accounts.
-One of the key considerations is if we use the same service account, if it is compromised, the hacker can approve the credit line and mark it as paid to make everything look very normal and more difficult to discover.
-The service account for Payment Detection Service will be called _pdsServiceAccount_, which will be stored in HumaConfig as well.

 ## Appendix A: Intro to Credit Line and Receivable Factoring